Functional Invariants to Watermark Large Transformers

 \subsection{From invariants to watermarks}

 \paragraph*{Insertion.} Before starting the watermark process, for each invariant and each level of the network, we restrict the set of transformations to $2^k$.
 For example, we randomly sample $2^k$ possible permutations in $\Pi^d$ for the Embedding dimension (out of the total $d!$).
-This is to simplify the detection procedure.

 Therefore, we can encode $k$ bits for each combination of an invariant and a level.
-Thus, we encode a model's identifier as the concatenation of $m$ chunks of $k$ bits ($2^{mk}$ possibilities).
+We encode a model's identifier as the concatenation of $m$ chunks of $k$ bits ($2^{mk}$ possibilities).
 For instance, let $k=4$ and the model have $32$ layers.
 We choose to embed two permutations per layer, one for the attention block and one for the FFN block.
 The total number of bits is $2\times 32\times 4=256$, representing $10^{77}$ possible models (approximately the number of atoms in the universe, an upper bound of the number of Bobs).
-This embedding process provides robustness and efficiency when extracting the watermarks.

-\paragraph*{Extraction.} The brute-force way to extract the $k$-bits message from a weight matrix is to re-apply all $2^k$ possible invariants to the original matrix.
-We then compute the Frobenius norm of the difference between the observed weight and the possible watermarked ones.
-We choose the one with lowest among the $2^k$ and this choice is encoded as a $k$-bit integer.
+\paragraph*{Extraction.} To extract the $k$-bits message from a weight matrix, we re-apply all $2^k$ possible invariants to the original matrix.
+We then compute the Frobenius norm of the difference (MSE) between the observed weight and the possible watermarked ones.
+We choose the one with lowest MSE among the $2^k$ and this choice is encoded as a $k$-bit integer.
 Doing that on every blocks of the network and every invariant, we end up with a full message made of $m$ chunks of $k$ bits.
 In the case of intertwined invariants, we do the same in the order in which we inserted the invariants, reverting them as we go.

 To speed up extraction, we may select a subset of the matrices' rows before extraction.
 This speeds up the extraction (in the order of 100$\times$), but makes the detection slightly less robust.
 For instance, in the case of scaling/unscaling we may select the first $100$ components of $\alpha$ from $\R^{d}$ to $\R^{100}$ and $W$ from $\R^{d\times d'}$ to $\R^{100\times 100}$.